 The website did however publish information on whether individuals had a record of non-payment.
 Information about payment defaults is considered to be credit information and for the publishing of such information the Credit Information Act applied, including its references to the GDPR.
 The website also published information about records of criminal convictions.
 The DPA found that such information was regulated under the GDPR and may not be published under the Credit Information Act without prior authorization from the Swedish DPA.
 The DPA had not issued any such authorization for this website.

-In April 2020, the DPA imposed a fine of 200,000 SEK (approximately €18,700) on the National Government Service Centre (“NGSC”) for failing to notify other authorites using the IT system for salary administration provided by the NGSC, as well as the DPA about a personal data breach in due time.
+In April 2020, the DPA imposed a fine of 200,000 SEK (approximately €18,700) on the National Government Service Centre (“NGSC”) for failing to notify other authorities using the IT system for salary administration provided by the NGSC, as well as the DPA about a personal data breach in due time.
 The DPA noted that it took almost five months for the NGSC to notify the concerned parties and close to three months before the DPA received a data breach notification.
-The personal data breach entailed an error that enabled unauthorised access to personal data of both personnel of authorities using the system and of personnel of the NGSC.
+The personal data breach entailed an error that enabled unauthorized access to personal data of both personnel of authorities using the system and of personnel of the NGSC.
 In addition, the documentation of the breach, as required under the GDPR, was also found incomplete.

 In its decision, the DPA ordered the NGSC to introduce internal routines for the documentation of personal data breaches and to verify that those routines are abided by.